Helios113/deep_nano/content/_index.md

     content:
       slides:
-      - title: 👋 Welcome to DeepNano Group content:The **DeepNano Group** research activities are focused on the modelling and simulation of nanoscale devices for advanced optoelectronics, biosensors and quantum applications.
+      - title: 👋 Welcome to DeepNano Group
+        content: The **DeepNano Group** research activities are focused on the modelling and simulation of nanoscale devices for advanced optoelectronics, biosensors and quantum applications.
         align: center
         background:
           image: